getify/You-Dont-Know-JS/types-grammar/ch1.md

 Here, we'll look at the core value types of JS, specifically the non-object types called *primitives*.

-## Built-in Values
+## Value Types

+JS doesn't apply types to variables or properties -- what I call, "container types" -- but rather, values themselves have types -- what I call, "value types".

-JS provides seven built-in, primitive (non-object) value types:
+The language provides seven built-in, primitive (non-object) value types:

 * `null`
 * `undefined`